BrightonDube/yellowcake/content/infoPages/default.md

 At Waters Without Frontiers, we are always looking forward to new collaborations and partnerships.
 Join us in our mission to make sustainable water resource management a reality for all.

 # Meet Our Team

 **Andrew Mavurayi:** As the Principal Hydrogeologist and Owner, Andrew is the driving force behind Waters Without Frontiers.
 His expertise and leadership guide our mission and vision.

-**Grant Theu:** Grant serves as our Senior Hydrogeologist Projects Coordinator.
-His strategic planning and coordination skills ensure our projects are executed effectively and efficiently.

 **Mokwand Ndlovu:** As a Senior Hydrogeologist and Field Coordinator, Mokwand plays a crucial role in our on-ground operations.
 His field expertise ensures our solutions are implemented seamlessly.

-**Asanda Mgudlwa:** Asanda, our Project Manager, oversees the planning, execution, and completion of our projects.
-Her management skills ensure our projects stay on track and meet their objectives.

 **Brain Chikanga:** Brain is our Hydrogeological Field Technician.
 His technical skills and field knowledge play a vital role in the successful implementation of our solutions.

-**Cynthia Dladla:** Cynthia provides essential Administration Support to our team.
-Her organizational skills keep our operations running smoothly.

 Each member of our team brings unique skills and experiences to the table, contributing to the success of Waters Without Frontiers.
 Together, we are committed to making a positive impact on water resource management.